acl-401-js-fall-2017/baby-redux/LAB4.md

 ## App

-1. Use React Router and have a list of categories where clicking on a category links to a client side route with the list of expenses for that cateogry, _or_
+1. Use React Router and have a list of categories where clicking on a category links to a client side route with the list of expenses for that category, _or_
 1. Display a List/Tree of Categories and Child Expenses

 For either strategy, manage the expenses in redux store as a (dictionary) object with keys by category id and